wandb/docs/docs/guides/integrations/ultralytics.md

   </TabItem>
 </Tabs>

-**Note:** the integration is tested `ultralyticsv8.0.238` and below.
+**Note:** the development team has tested the intergation with `ultralyticsv8.0.238` and below.
 To report any issues with the integration, create a [GitHub issue](https://github.com/wandb/wandb/issues/new?template=sdk-bug.yml) with the tag `yolov8`.

 ## Experiment Tracking and Visualizing Validation Results